 The major science motivation for this project was to investigate the effects of a substantial solar eclipse on the weather.
-This science activity effectively began with [8], who brought together weather measurements over a wide area during the US solar eclipse of 1901.
-Further advances were made from the dual site work of [9] made in cloudy and clear weather during the total solar eclipse of 11th August 1999.
-This study used high temporal resolution meteorological data to observe the short-term eclipse related changes in temperature, wind speed, wind direction and cloud breakage from two meteorological sites in the UK, the Kehelland Met Office near Camborne, Cornwall and the University of Reading Atmospheric Observatory.
-The authors found an eclipse-induced decrease in surface air temperature of up to 3 °C in the clear conditions at Reading, and less than 1 °C in the cloudy conditions in Cornwall.
-The effects on wind speed, wind direction and cloud breakage were rather less conclusive, although widespread public interest in the weather related aspects of the topic was noted5.
+This science activity effectively began with Clayton [8], who brought together weather measurements over a wide area during the US solar eclipse of 1901.
+Further advances were made from the dual-site work of Aplin & Harrison [9] made in cloudy and clear weather during the total solar eclipse of 11 August 1999.
+This study used high temporal resolution meteorological data to observe the short-term eclipse-related changes in temperature, wind speed, wind direction and cloud breakage from two meteorological sites in the UK, the Kehelland Met Office near Camborne, Cornwall, and the University of Reading Atmospheric Observatory.
+The authors found an eclipse-induced decrease in surface air temperature of up to 3°C in the clear conditions at Reading, and less than 1°C in the cloudy conditions in Cornwall.
+The effects on wind speed, wind direction and cloud breakage were rather less conclusive, although widespread public interest in the weather-related aspects of the topic was noted (www.newscientist.com/article/mg17623712-100-moons-shadow-stirs-up-eclipse-wind).

 Further analysis of the 1999 eclipse using a high-resolution weather forecasting model [10] indicated the need for a denser network of observations to advance understanding of wind speed and cloud effects.
-This led to the idea of using a CS approach to obtain meteorological parameters across the UK during the solar eclipse of the 20th of March 2015 - the National Eclipse Weather Experiment (NEWEx).
-In addition to the science motivation of acquiring a spatially widespread and dense dataset, NEWEx present a unique opportunity to obtain measurements from a national CS project and the strong associated science outreach possibilities.
+This led to the idea of using a CS approach to obtain meteorological parameters across the UK during the solar eclipse of 20 March 2015-NEWEx.
+In addition to the science motivation of acquiring a spatially widespread and dense dataset, NEWEx presented a unique opportunity to obtain measurements from a national CS project and the strong associated science outreach possibilities.

-The central aim behind NEWEx as a CS experiment was to encourage regular observation of simple meteorological parameters, using a webform for efficient reporting which also allowed rapid analysis.
-Volunteers who took part in NEWEx were asked to collect information associated with similar variables to those previously explored by [9]: temperature, wind speed, wind direction and cloud coverage.
-One of the main concerns was how to facilitate the simple measurement of these variables in order for the data to be of research use, whilst finding the best possible platform to collect this data on a national scale.
+The central aim behind NEWEx, as a CS experiment, was to encourage regular observation of simple meteorological parameters, using a webform for efficient reporting, which also allowed rapid analysis.
+Volunteers who took part in NEWEx were asked to collect information associated with variables similar to those previously explored by Aplin & Harrison [9]: temperature, wind speed, wind direction and cloud coverage.
+One of the main concerns was how to facilitate the simple measurement of these variables in order for the data to be of research use, while finding the best possible platform to collect these data on a national scale.
 These two factors had to be considered in the context of wide variability in the capabilities expected of the CS data collectors.

-Another consideration, which is more fully explored by [7], was how to produce rapid and tangible outcomes from the data collected, to capitalise on the interest of schools and the general public.
+Another consideration, which is more fully explored by Barnard et al. [7], was how to produce rapid and tangible outcomes from the data collected, to capitalize on the interest of schools and the general public.
 This was also expected to infuse the data collectors with a sense of ownership and positive contribution towards the project.
-This latter aspect was addressed by embedding analysis infrastructure from the outset, to provide plots and updated data on regular intervals of time on part of the Meteorology Department's website.
+This latter aspect was addressed by embedding analysis infrastructure from the outset, to provide plots and updated data on regular intervals of time on part of the University of Reading Department of Meteorology's website.
 On the eclipse day, these plots made the front page of national news media outlets within hours of their release.

-(b) Designing of the website for data collection
+(b) Designing the website for data collection